preethikamal13/ignition-hacks-2025/README.md

 - Unfortunately, I do not have much experience in using CSS so I struggled with creating a visually appealing user interface.
 I used ChatGPT to modify the CSS and HTML code solely to make the web app look cleaner since I did not have enough time to learn how to create all the visuals that I was hoping to have.

 ## Accomplishments that I'm proud of
-This was my first time creating a solo hackathon project, so I am glad that I was able to code a functional web app within 24 hours.
+This was my first time creating a solo hackathon project, so I am glad that I was able to code a functional web app within 24 hours that executes the main task of listing inputted foods in order of expiry date.
+The Spoonacular recipe generator was an extension that I had wanted to include after finishing the primary functions, and I am happy that I was able to add that in as well.

 ## What I learned
 - How to create a SQLite database using Flask's extension Flask-SQLAlchemy.
 This made it very easy to manage the database without needing to know SQL.
 Moreover, it helped me accomplish the main function of my program to sort elements based on a certain column’s values.